 $500 six hour session or full-school assembly

-I’m currently booking for the 2019-2020 school year and would love to hear from you!
-Booking requests or inquiries can be sent to kelseymaywriting [at] gmail [dot] com.
+I’m currently scheduling online workshops for the 2020-2021 school year and would love to hear from you!
+Booking requests or inquiries can be sent to kelseymaywrites [at] gmail [dot] com.

 Thank you again for your interest, and I can’t wait to hear from you!